brianluft/arcadia/project/TASKS.md

     - [x] `scripts/init.sh`: download node for arm64 and x64 both, unzip into `node-x64/` and `node-arm64/`.
 Continue to also have the build machine's native arch of node in `node/`.
 Continue to use `node/` for building.
     - [x] `scripts/publish.sh`: add CLI argument for the target arch. choose `node-x64/` or `node-arm64/` when copying into `dist/` instead of using the native `node/`.
 Zip into `arcadia-arm64.zip` or `arcadia-x64.zip`.
 - [ ] Add a GitHub Actions workflow.
 Runs on `windows-latest`, runs `scripts/init.sh`.
 Then for each arch (x64 and arm64) it runs `scripts/publish.sh`.
 Finally, uploads `arcadia-arm64.zip` and `arcadia-x64.zip` as artifacts.
-- [ ] When publishing, write a file called INSTALLING.html to the `dist/` directory explaining the same things that `.github/README.md` does about setting up mcp.json and arcadia.mdc.
+- [ ] When publishing, write a file called INSTALLING.html to the `dist/` directory explaining the same things that `.github/README.md` does about setting up `mcp.json` and `arcadia.mdc`.